fabriziomiano/covidashit/README.md

 3. Run `docker compose --env-file .env up -d`.
 4. Put Nginx/Caddy in front of the container for TLS, gzip/brotli, and canonical host redirects.
 5. Keep `covidashflow` scheduled separately so MongoDB stays populated before dashboards are read.

+The Docker command enables Uvicorn proxy headers, so deployments behind Nginx, Caddy, or Cloudflare can pass `X-Forwarded-Proto` and `X-Forwarded-For` correctly.
+The app also serves `/favicon.ico` and `/robots.txt` explicitly and renders a branded 500 page for browser errors while keeping API errors JSON.

 Example reverse proxy flow: